microsoft/pxt-arcade/docs/skillmap/balloon.md

 ### balloon2
 * name: Burst Your Balloon
 * type: tutorial
 * description: Add a balloon that inflates as you click!
 You'll be shocked to see how full it gets before time runs out.
+Double-click the first level to start.
 * tags: easy, clicker, sprite, events
 * next: balloon3
 * url: /skillmap/balloon/balloon2